-- (1) To record the effect of prior year accruals on current year revenue and expenses. - (2) To record accrued liabilities at year-end. - (3) To accrue interest and dividends on investments. - (4) To record the change in unrealized gains on investments. - (5) To recognize property and equipment additions and depreciation expense. - (6) To record federal excise taxes receivable/payable and related tax expense and to adjust deferred federal excise taxes. - (7) To adjust grant obligations and expenses for grants approved.
+- (1) To record the effect of prior year accruals on current year revenue and expenses. - (2) To record accrued liabilities at year-end. - (3) To accrue interest and dividends on investments. - (4) To record the change in unrealized gains on investments. - (5) To recognize depreciation expense. - (6) To record federal excise taxes receivable/payable and related tax expense and to adjust deferred federal excise taxes. - (7) To adjust grant obligations and expenses for grants approved.